-The Third Sunday in ordinary time
+The Third Sunday of Easter

 This text can also be downloaded and printed on the News and Bulletins page Click Here

 READINGS: Acts 3:13-15, 17-19 1John 2:1-5 Luke 24:35-48